 For certain projects, I assume an alter ego.
 Three exist as of this writing : Energy Being, Ymy Sfumato, and Riamir Pitillio.
 The latter two have their own (unpublished) comic strips.
 I occasionally perform "live manufacturing," as myself or as someone else.

-Dym has shown at museums and galleries in the US and abroad, including the Brooklyn Museum of Art and SFMOMA, which has one of her pieces in the permanent collection, Susanne Vielmetter, PØST-LA, and Pierogi.
-Residencies include The Watermill (Long Island, New York), Cité des Arts (Paris), Kala Art Institute (Berkeley) and Stanford University Digital Art Center.
-Dym is a 2017 LS&Co Sustainability grant recipient.
-In 2018, several works Dym created in the mid-1990s years will be in "Contraption" at the Contemporary Jewish Museum—thrillingly, alongside Rube Goldberg, Bella Feldman, and other very cool artists.
+Based in California, I've shown at museums and galleries in the US and abroad, including the Brooklyn Museum of Art and SFMOMA, which has one of my pieces in the permanent collection, Susanne Vielmetter, PØST-LA, and Pierogi.
+Residencies include The Watermill (Long Island), Cité des Arts (Paris), Kala Art Institute (Berkeley) and Stanford University Digital Art Center.
+In 2018, several drawings I created in the 1990s were in "Contraption" at the Contemporary Jewish Museum.
+I'm a 2020 LABA East Bay Fellow.